n-sipho/music-recognition-app/README.md

     ```bash
     daytona create https://github.com/n-sipho/music-recognition-app
     ```
-        3. Create a .env file:
+3.	**Create a .env file:**

-    Configure the following variables in your .env file:
+    Copy the .env.example file to .env and update the environment variables with your own values.:
       ```bash
-      use the .env.example file as a template
+      cp .env.example .env
       ```

 4. **Start the Application**: